Staff Directory

 Jamie is a graduate of the Benjamin N. Cardozo School of Law.

-Jalisha Jenifer is the Associate Director of Faculty Development at Columbia University School of Professional Studies.
-In her role, Jalisha supports faculty in their pedagogical development and manages training opportunities focused on teaching effectiveness.
+• Dr. Jalisha Jenifer is the Senior Associate Director of Faculty Assessment and Development at the Columbia University School of Professional Studies.
+In her role, Jalisha supports faculty in their pedagogical development, manages training opportunities focused on teaching effectiveness, and evaluates pedagogical programming initiatives.

 Prior to joining SPS, Jalisha taught and conducted research as a postdoctoral fellow at Barnard College, Columbia University.
 She has also served as a teaching fellow for the Chicago Center for Teaching and as a learning consultant at the McGraw Center for Teaching and Learning.